A Brief History of

 The building was erected partially with funds raised by a former Rector of Queen Anne Parish, Dr. Stephen Tyng.
 He had raised money from among his congregants at St. George’s Church, Stuyvesant Square, New York City, and the grateful members of the new Glenville Chapel chose St. George’s as their dedication to honor the connection.

-Little is known of the early history of the Chapel, but we know that in 1888, St. George’s was destroyed by a cyclone and rebuilt on the same foundation.
+In 1888, St. George’s was destroyed by a cyclone.
+It was rebuilt on the same foundation.
+In 1892, the new building was consecrated by the Bishop of Maryland.
 In 1895, St. George’s became part of the new Diocese of Washington.
-By the 1920’s the congregation was able to build a small parish hall, completed in 1925.
-This project was funded in part by the efforts of St. George’s Guild, the congregation’s women’s group.
+In 1925 the congregation was able to build a small parish hall.

 The Hall was expanded in the 1960’s with the addition of a kitchen and restrooms, aided by a grant from the Diocese.